 - If the behaviour remains a concern, then the key person and SENCo must liaise with the parents to try to discover possible reasons for the behaviour and to agree next steps.
-If relevant and appropriate the views of the child must be sought and considered to help identify a cause. - If a cause for the behaviour is not known or only occurs whilst in the setting, then the setting manager/SENCo must suggest using a focused intervention approach to identifying a trigger for the behaviour such as the ABC approach, i.e. Antecedents what happened before; Behaviour what was the behaviour observed; Consequences what happened after the event. - If a trigger is identified, then the SENCo and key person must meet with the parents to plan support for the child through a graduated approach via SEN support. - Aggressive behaviour by children towards other children will result in a staff member intervening immediately to stop the behaviour and prevent escalation using the agreed initial intervention approach.
+If relevant and appropriate the views of the child must be sought and considered to help identify a cause. - If a cause for the behaviour is not known or only occurs whilst in the setting, then the setting manager/SENCo must suggest using a focused intervention approach to identifying a trigger for the behaviour such as the STAR CHART approach, i.e. S is for SETTING; All things going on in the environment or in the background that may affect behaviour.
+T is for TRIGGER; Particular things that happen immediately before the behaviour is observed, A is for ACTION; the child's behaviour, what the child does as a result of the setting and/or trigger.
+R is for RESPONSE; to the behaviour, all things that happen as a result of the child's action, including what the adults did and how the child responded. - If a trigger is identified, then the SENCo and key person must meet with the parents to plan support for the child through a graduated approach via SEN support. - Aggressive behaviour by children towards other children will result in a staff member intervening immediately to stop the behaviour and prevent escalation using the agreed initial intervention approach.
 If the behaviour has been significant or may have a detrimental effect on the child, the parents of the victim of the behaviour and the parents of the perpetrator must be informed.
 If the setting has applied a physical intervention, they must follow the guidance as set out below.
-The designated person completes 6.1b Safeguarding incident reporting form and contact Ofsted if appropriate.
-A record of discussions is recorded and parents are asked to sign. - Parents must also be asked to sign risk assessments where the risk assessment relates to managing the behaviour of a specific child.

-- If relevant, actions for dealing with the behaviour at home are agreed with parents and incorporated into the action plan.
+The designated person completes

+- 6.1b Safeguarding incident reporting form and contact Ofsted if appropriate.
+A record of discussions is recorded and parents are asked to sign. - Parents must also be asked to sign risk assessments where the risk assessment relates to managing the behaviour of a specific child. - If relevant, actions for dealing with the behaviour at home are agreed with parents and incorporated into the action plan.
 Other staff are informed of the agreed interventions and help implement the actions.

-The plan must be monitored and reviewed regularly by the key person/SENCo until improvement is noticed. - Incidents and intervention relating to unwanted/challenging behaviour by children must be clearly and appropriately logged on 09.13b SEN Support - Action plan.
+The plan must be monitored and reviewed regularly by the key person/SENCo until improvement is noticed. - Incidents and intervention relating to unwanted/challenging behaviour by children must be clearly and appropriately logged on 09.13b SEN Support Action plan.